dmitry-markin/jutella/README.md

 ![Screenshot](doc/screenshot.png)

-Invoking the CLI with `jutella -x` makes it copy every response to cliipboard on X11.
+Invoking the CLI with `jutella -x` makes it copy every response to clipboard on X11.

 ### Installation